 If you don’t bake your IK prior to importing into Unity, you only get animated locators and no animated bones.

 You can speed up file import into Unity by turning off the Embed Textures preference in Cinema 4D before you export.
 Check the Cinema 4D documentation for instructions.

-In addition, when exporting from Maya, there are some extra considerations when dealing with the following:
+When exporting from 3ds Max, there are some extra considerations when dealing with the following:

 Follow these guidelines when you want to export bone-based animations in 3ds Max:

-When exporting a bone hierarchy with mesh and animations from 3ds Max to Unity, the GameObject hierarchy produced corresponds to the hierarchy you can see in the 3ds Max Schematic View.
-However, Unity uses a GameObject as the new root, containing the animations, and places the mesh and material information in the root bone.
+When exporting a bone hierarchy with Mesh and animations from 3ds Max to Unity, the exported GameObject hierarchy corresponds to the hierarchy you can see in the 3ds Max Schematic View.
+However, Unity uses a GameObject as the new root, containing the animations, and places the Mesh and material information in the root bone.

 Follow these guidelines when you want to export Morph targets in 3ds Max: